pivotal/docs-tap/api-auto-registration/usage.hbs.md

 1. Create `api-auto-registration-values.yaml`:

-   If you would like to overwrite the default values, create, or update your `api-auto-registration-values.yaml` file that has the following text boxes:
+   If you need to overwrite the default values, create, or update your `api-auto-registration-values.yaml` file that has the following text boxes:

     ```yaml
     tap_gui_url: https://tap-gui.view-cluster.com